-YES, it does rain here frequently, and we are fortunate to be able to store enough water for peak use in our hot, dry Northwest summers.
-But with a growing population, sometimes the periods of high demand can stress our lakes and streams.
-Using water wisely during the summer and early fall helps keep water in our lakes and streams for fish and other wildlife.
-Your small actions can make a big difference to our important salmon population.
+/es, it does rain frequently in our Seattle egion, and we are fortunate to be able to store enough water for peak use in our hot, dry Northwest summers.
+But with a growing population, sometimes the periods of highest demand can stress water levels in our rivers, lakes, and streams.
+Using water wisely during the summer and early fall helps keep water in our rivers for fish and other wildlife.

+Your small actions to save water can help your water bill AND make a big difference to our important salmon population.